pixelsyndicate/Sudoku_Evolution_Solution/README.md

 	• Merge (mate) the best worker and best explorer and replace the worst worker ○ For each block (1-9) of the best explorer, there's a 50/50 chance to copy its contents to the best workers block.
 		○ That child solution is used to replace the worst worker organism.

+### Testing The Code

+As this method of finding solutions is based off of random action over multiple generations of multiple organisms, the time it takes to solve a problem of various difficulties is hard to predict.
+Through much testing with console applications or xUnit tests, i've come up with some base parameters to use in each case.

+	The Easy puzzle -solved with 100 organisms in under 5000 epochs taking around 25 seconds.
+	The Medium puzzle -solved with only 50 organisms, under 5000 epochs taking 41 seconds.
+Using 100 organisms allowed me to solve in 25 seconds.
+	The Hard puzzle -solved with 150 organisms, under 5000 epochs taking 12 seconds.
+	The Insane puzzle -solved with 150 organisms, under 5000 epochs taking 42 seconds. the Impossible puzzle wasn't solved with 150 organisms at the time of this edit.

+### Failing Tests Take Longer
+It may appear when looking at the above solution statistics that throwing more organisms at a puzzle solves faster, but in my tests, the penalty you get happens when you fail to find the optimal solution...
+The hive runs the full 5000 epochs with up to 20 extinctions (100,000 years time if an epoch in this sense is equal to 1 year of organism life).

+Here is the times I've recorded for non-optimal solution runs by the number of organisms used:

+	Organisms Used 	Time Taken Before Giving Up
+	25		00:12
+	50		00:23
+	75		00:35
+	100		00:47
+	150		01:11
+	200		01:38